vtex/shoreline/styleguides/admin/documentation/table/filter.md

 ## useTableFilterBarState

-The hook utilized to manage the Table FilterBar state.
-It returns two objects, the FilterBar state, and the Disclosure State which should be passed to each respective component's state prop.
+This hook manages the `Table FilterBar` state.
+It returns two objects, the `FilterBar` state, and the `Disclosure` state which should be passed to each respective component's state prop.

 ## Props and Params